Barbara loves swimming and snorkeling in Florida. She loves to share her knowledge of dangerous creatures to keep her readers safe!

 Based on current data, these eels will bite divers during feedings or when they think that a diver might have food in their hand.

-Respect their area when making videos or taking underwater pictures because they are fast and can fit one’s entire hand in their mouth.
+They should respect their area when making videos or taking underwater pictures because they are fast and can fit one’s entire hand in their mouth.

-They are very dangerous when angry, but they usually are shy and try to hide from any divers.
+They are very dangerous when angry, but they are usually shy and try to hide from any divers.

 The lesson here is, do not feed the residents of the sea!
 Like any animal, they can get used to being fed by some divers and expect it when they see one.